-Here are five ways that any Christian can be a good friend with those enduring through mental struggles.
+Here are five ways that any Christian can be a good friend with those enduring mental struggles.

 - Seek to treat them as image-bearers – “Accept one another, then, just as Christ accepted you…” (Romans 15:7) “…In humility consider others better than yourselves.”
 (Philippians 2:3)

-- Spend time as a friend with them – “Offer hospitality to one another without grumbling.”
+- Spend time with them as a friend – “Offer hospitality to one another without grumbling.”
 (I Peter 4:9) “Be devoted to one another in brotherly love…” (Romans 12:10)

-- Speak bold and clear truth to help anchor them – “Encourage one another daily…” (Hebrews 3:13) “Speak to one another with psalms, hymns and spiritual songs.”
+- Speak bold and clear truth to help anchor them – “Encourage one another daily…” (Hebrews 3:13) “Speak to one another with psalms, hymns, and spiritual songs.”
 (Ephesians 5:19)

 - Serve them and with them as they serve others – “Each one should use whatever gift he has received to serve others…” (I Peter 4:10) “Carry each other’s burdens…” (Galatians 6:2)

-- Stop the Stigma surrounding mental struggles in the church – “…Stop passing judgment on one another.”
+- Stop the stigma surrounding mental struggles in the church – “…Stop passing judgment on one another.”
 (Romans 14:13) “…Have equal concern for each other.”
 (I Corinthians 12:25)

 If churches are going to be effective in shepherding those with mental struggles, it will require an investment in the relationship.
 You can’t effectively help those with mental struggles by treating each person the same.

-Our goal must be love all who suffer with the love of Christ and enter into their struggle with hope that God gives.
-We must patiently and persistently help those with mental struggles understand and apply wisdom of the Word to the practical issues of life, and ensure medical care for them when the Word doesn’t seem to be comprehensible.
+Our goal must be to love all who suffer with the love of Christ and enter into their struggle with the hope that God gives.
+We must patiently and persistently help those with mental struggles understand and apply the wisdom of the Word to the practical issues of life, and ensure medical care for them when the Word doesn’t seem to be comprehensible.

 People tend to turn back to those who spoke the truth to them when they need it most, even if they have seemingly rejected the source in the meantime.
-God is always faithful, and his faithfulness allows us to take this same stance of longsuffering for the good of those in need.
-Speaking the truth in love over time in community, is the pathway for spiritual growth for anyone, not just those with mental struggles.
+God is always faithful, and His faithfulness allows us to take this same stance of longsuffering for the good of those in need.
+Speaking the truth in love over time in community is the pathway for spiritual growth for anyone, not just those with mental struggles.